gvwilson/thirdbit/src/fiction/eimin/index.md

 Razi had taken the bandage off his head.
 The gash was already scabbed over, and not for the first time,
-I wondered about how quickly he healed.
+I wondered how he healed so quickly.
 "What's happening?"

 He pointed at a bald man in the center of the crowd
 I had never seen before.
 "He says he is from a caravan heading to Ossisswe.
-They were attacked by bandits, and lost half of their livestock and most of their water."
+They were attacked by bandits, and lost some livestock and half of their water."

 "The lion?"